xyproto/permissions2/README.md

 )

 type permissionHandler struct {
-	// perm is the Permissions structure that can be used to deny requests.
+	// perm is a Permissions structure that can be used to deny requests
-	// By using `pinterface.IPermissions` instead of `permissions.Permissions`,
+	// and aquire the UserState.
+By using `pinterface.IPermissions` instead
-	// the code is compatible with not only `permissions2`, but also other modules
+	// of `permissions.Permissions`, the code is compatible with not only
-	// that uses other database backends, like `permissionbolt`. perm pinterface.IPermissions
+	// `permissions2`, but also other modules that uses other database
+	// backends, like `permissionbolt` which uses Bolt. perm pinterface.IPermissions

 	// The HTTP multiplexer